 When it comes to daily calorie intake, we are using the Mifflin-St Jeor formula.
-This method serves to estimate an individual’s Basic Metabolic Rate (BMR).
+This method estimates an individual’s Basic Metabolic Rate (BMR).

-BMR is the number of calories your body burns to function and perform daily tasks (breathing, digesting food, as well as blood circulation, brain and nerve function, contraction of muscles, etc).
+BMR is the number of calories your body burns to function and perform daily tasks (breathing, digesting food, blood circulation, brain and nerve function, contraction of muscles, etc).

-Basal metabolic rate affects the rate that a person burns calories and ultimately whether that individual maintains, gains, or loses weight.
+Basal metabolic rate affects the rate at which a person burns calories and, ultimately, whether that individual maintains, gains, or loses weight.

 You can check the equations we use below: